andrea-passini-informatica/TwitterAverageMetrics/README.md

 ## Code

->If you are new to the Express world, this is how to read in rigth way the files: <br/>
+>If you are new to the Express world, this is how to read in the rigth way the files: <br/>
 >Server -> RouteScript -> FileRender -> Script inside the HTML page. <br/>
 >For TwitterMetrics it will be App.js -> Index.js -> Index.hjs -> Metriche.js <br/>